LeevesC/PythonB_course/README.md

 > Recursion; Get a pivot put all values less than the pivot on the rightside of it, and all values more than the pivot on the other side of it; Repeat steps above until just one value on both sides of a pivot.

 ### Insertion Sort (Key word: List shift)
 > Nested loops; Each outer loop get a new unsorted element, each inner loop put the new element into ordered part in correct position.
+---
+## B3_Topic9 (Searching Algorithms)
+### Linear Search (Key word: one by one)
+> Search the target in a list from start to end.

+### Binary Search (Key word: middle)
+> The thouht is quite identical with quicksort, pivot is the midpoint value.

+### Interpolation Search (Key word: Generalization)
+> Same with binary search, choose the pivot in an advanced way.

+### Jump Search (Key word: section)
+> Slice the list into several segments, firstly check the target belongs to which segments, and then comparing the elements one by one in that segment.